fhvilshoj/alg_eng_matrix/README.md

     and not guaranteed to work with others.
 - [Performance API (PAPI)](http://icl.utk.edu/papi/):
-    PAPI works only on Linux and it has to be installed such that `/usr/local/lib/libpapi.a` is present on the machine.
+    PAPI works only on Linux and it has to be installed such that `/usr/local/lib/libpapi.a` is present at this exact location.
 Installation guide can be found on the webpage.